sourcemeta/learnjsonschema.com/content/2020-12/core/schema.markdown

 ---
 keyword: "$schema"
 signature: "URI"
-value: This keyword must be set to an absolute URI as defined by [RFC3986](https://www.rfc-editor.org/info/rfc3986)
+value: This keyword must be set to an absolute URI as defined by [RFC 3986](https://www.rfc-editor.org/info/rfc3986)
 summary: "This keyword is both used as a JSON Schema dialect identifier and as a reference to a JSON Schema which describes the set of valid schemas written for this particular dialect."
 kind: [ "identifier" ]
 instance: [ "any" ]